braziljs/conf-boilerplate/README.md

 * Run `npm run generate` on the root of the project.

-This command will generate a folder called `out` that contains just static files, then just upload them to your server.
+This command will generate a folder called `dist` that contains just static files, then just upload them to your server.

 ## Showcase